whardier/Big-Fat-Happy-Data/source/intro.rst

 Many of the techniques used in this documentation are not solely associated with `Shane R. Spencer`_ and for the most part are the intellectual property of the nameless horde known as humanity.
-If you feel like you want some attribution please make yourself known.
+If you feel as though you might like some attribution please make yourself known.

 Licensing
 ---------